vlraymond/ianjon.github.io/_projects/Ice-Cellar/2017 Ice Cellar Progress.md

 Got a graph working at the moment for temperature and time.
 Working on making it so that it'll update the graph by itself instead of having to re-run the program to get an updated graph.

 ![Raspberry Pi Image](http://i.imgur.com/MFdY0VO.png)

+June 16, 2017: Social meadia post.
+Got contacted from an NSB-Mayors office persononel asking to send as a widespread email across the northslope

+Alaska Eskimo Whaling Commission manager/employee asking if she could try and get us on the agenda for a meeting being held her in fairbanks in the month of July about the projects.
+As in try and present it at AEWC.